sbdchd/blog/_posts/2020-02-08-debugging-perf-issues-with-py-spy.md

 ## Conclusion

-While this example is a little contrived, let's imagine a senario where one dev creates the list endpoint and the serializer in a way that doesn't make a database call for each item it's serializing.
+While this example is a little contrived, let's imagine a scenario where one dev creates the list endpoint and the serializer in a way that doesn't make a database call for each item it's serializing.

 Then another dev comes along looking to fetch a similar structure of data from the DB for their detail view.
 But wait, they need an extra related field so they add the `get_recipe_name` method.
-The serializer is fast enough for their detail view, and the time of an extra db query isn't noticible, but with this minor change the pre-existing list view performance has tanked.
+The serializer is fast enough for their detail view, and the time of an extra db query isn't noticeable, but with this minor change the pre-existing list view performance has tanked.

 There must be a better way, some way to stop these queries